byu-cpe/ecen520_student/mmcm/mmcm.md

 The goal here is to make a second MMCM that is *not* necessarily synchronous with the input clock (in most cases you would just make them synchronous).
 This MMCM should be reset when the first MMCM is not locked (i.e., the output of the first locked signal should drive the input of the second reset with an inverter so that the second MMCM doesn't start to operate until the first one has locked).
 Create a counter for this new clock domain named CNTB_0.
-This counter should be reset using an appropriate reset signal.
+This counter should be reset using an appropriate reset signal (i.e., a reset signal that is synchronous with the clock domain of CNTB_0).

 ### Metastability Circuit